Background pattern

 Diltiazem should not be used with dantrolene (muscle relaxant).

-Medications that contain lomitapida used for the treatment of high cholesterol levels.
-Diltiazem may increase the concentration of lomitapida, which may lead to an increase in the probability and severity of liver-related side effects.
+Medications containing lomitapida used for the treatment of high cholesterol levels.
+Diltiazem may increase the concentration of lomitapida, which may lead to an increased risk and severity of liver-related side effects.

-The following drugs may increase the effects of DINISOR by increasing its concentration in the blood:
+The following medications may increase the effects of DINISOR by increasing its concentration in the blood:

 • fluconazole (used to treat fungal infections)